Preparation

 -

-Sunburn, peeling, or significant irritation in the tattoo area
+Skin irritation, sunburn, or peeling in the tattoo area

 -

-Open cuts, rash, inflamed acne, or dermatitis flare-ups
+Open wounds, rash, inflamed acne, or dermatitis flare-ups

 -